-North Dakota continues to have only one carbon dioxide pipeline in service.
-The Dakota Gasification Company's, 12-14 inch, 205-mile pipeline went into service in 2000 and transports roughly 150 MMCFD of carbon dioxide to oilfields near Weyburn, SK.
+Dakota Gasification: The Dakota Gasification Company's, 12-14 inch, 205-mile pipeline went into service in 2000 and transports roughly 150 MMCFD of carbon dioxide to oilfields near Weyburn, SK.

-Two carbon dioxide pipeline projects are under development.
-One system would be operated by Denbury Resources and would connect the Cedar Creek Anticline oilfields in eastern Montana and southwest North Dakota to the existing Greencore Pipeline at Bell Creek, MT.
+Denbury Resources: Denbury Resources began construction in 2021 on a pipeline to connect the Cedar Creek Anticline oilfields in eastern Montana and southwest North Dakota to the existing Greencore Pipeline at Bell Creek, MT.
 The 110 mile, \$150 million, extension is anticipated to be complete by 2022.

-The second project under development is part of Project Tundra's plan to collect carbon dioxide from the Milton R. Young Station and transport it to the Williston Basin for either sequestration and/or enhanced oil recovery.
-If approved, a pipeline carrying carbon dioxide from the Young Station could be in service by the early 2020's.
+Project Tundra: Project Tundra has proposed a plan to collect carbon dioxide from the Milton R. Young Station and transport it to the Williston Basin for either sequestration and/or enhanced oil recovery.
+If approved, a pipeline carrying carbon dioxide from the Young Station could be in service by the mid-2020's.